a-memme/school_district_analysis/README.md

 Several areas of the data were affected with the removal of ninth grade math and reading scores from Thomas High School, however, many of these changes were usually quite minor.
 The changes are as follows:

 ### District Summary Results
-(for references see images below - the top image references data without ninth grade scores; bottom with)
+(for references see images below - the top image references data without ninth grade scores; bottom with ninth grade scores)
  - a decrease in Average Math Score in the district by 0.1 points (78.9 without grade nine scores; 79 with)
  - a decrease in % of students passing math in the district by 0.2% (74.8% without grade nine scores; 75% with)
  - a decrease in % of students passing reading in the district by 0.3% (85.7% without vs 86% with)